SpecFlowOSS/SpecFlow/docs/source/Bindings/Calling-Steps-from-Step-Definitions.md

   When I go to the incident page
 </pre>

 ## Calling steps with multiline step arguments

-Sometimes you want to call a step that has been designed to take [[Multiline Step Arguments|Using Gherkin Language in SpecFlow]], for example:
+Sometimes you want to call a step that has been designed to take [Multiline Step Arguments](../Gherkin/Using%20Gherkin%20Language%20in%20SpecFlow.md), for example:

 ### Tables